Dronehub/minijson/docs/usage.rst

     must use the parameter :code:`use_strict_order` in :class:`~minijson.MiniJSONEncoder`.

 :class:`~minijson.MiniJSONEncoder` will then extract the items from the dictionary, and sort them before dumping them to binary output.
+By enabling this feature you guarantee that identical dicts, serialized by identical Pythons will have the exact same binary representation.

 Only then strict order will be guaranteed.
 Your keys must be comparable anyway.